 Proceeding in a Tortious Interference Case

 The Utah supreme court clarified the cause of action in the Eldridge case.
 Now, to prove your case it must be shown that the defendant committed an intentional act, using improper means which caused injury to the plaintiff.
 If you are a business owner who feels you have been subjected to unfair meddling by a third party, contact a business attorney.
-A business law office such as Spencer and Jensen, PLLC can help determine if you have a viable claim.
+A business law office such as T.R.
+Spencer Law Office can help determine if you have a viable claim.